ajaynamika/madhusthali-site/content/about/fees-structure.md

 ### Accountable School Fee (Imprest A/C):-

 * At the time of admission or in April every year a sum of **Rs.15,000.00** is required to be deposited in the **Imprest Account**.
-This account will cover expenses  incurred  by  student  for  uniforms, pocket money, books, stationery, weekend exits, field tripsand cultural / academic  excursion, school  tuck shop, medical  expenses  outside school, telephones, travel  & ticketing expenses, exam expenses, board  registration and exam fee for classes  9  to 12,  sports  expenses  of  personal nature, specialized coaching, fines and penalties, if any, etc. An accountable school fee account   will  be  opened  &  maintained  for all  students,  which is like  a  current  account wherein  all  expenses  incurred  by  the  student  will be posted and a detailed statement  of  which will  be  provided  to  the parents (If they desire to have it) at the end of each  term.
+This account will cover expenses  incurred  by  student  for  uniforms, pocket money, books, stationery, weekend exits, field trips and cultural / academic  excursion, school  tuck shop, medical  expenses  outside school, telephones, travel  & ticketing expenses, exam expenses, board  registration and exam fee for classes  9  to 12,  sports  expenses  of  personal nature, specialized coaching, fines and penalties, if any, etc. An accountable school fee account   will  be  opened  &  maintained  for all  students,  which is like  a  current  account wherein  all  expenses  incurred  by  the  student  will be posted and a detailed statement  of  which will  be  provided  to  the parents (If they desire to have it) at the end of each  term.

 ### FEES-STRUCTURE FOR DAY SCHOLARS: 2020-2021